-As stated, the Gooty Ornamental has evolved to live in tropical forest, meaning that artificial heating with be required in captivity.
-A temperature of around 25’C works well, but a thermal gradient should always be present in order to allow your tarantula to move to cooler areas if desired.
+As stated, the Gooty Ornamental has evolved to live in tropical forest, meaning that artificial heating may be required in captivity depending on the temperature of your home.
+A temperature of around 22-25’C / 72-77’F works well, but a thermal gradient should always be present in order to allow your tarantula to move to cooler areas if desired.

 Water & Humidity

 There is no need to worry too much about humidity levels for tarantulas, and this species is no different.

 Simply ensure a bowl of fresh water is always available so your spider can drink when it chooses.

 Like all Poecilotheria, the Gooty Sapphire is a fast growing species with a healthy appetite.

 Youngsters may reach adulthood in as little as 18 months, and can eat on an almost daily basis.
 If you’re purchasing a younger specimen (which is likely with such a premium-priced species) then feel free to feed it generously and prepare to be surprised by just how quickly it attains adult size.

 Any live insects will be taken, assuming they are of a suitable size.
 That said, insect prey which climbs tends to be more effective, while ground-based feeder items may not receive quite as much attention.

 For my own collection of Poecilotheria my preference is for locusts – these climb well, are easy to handle and attain a good size as adults.
 They are available in a range of different sizes, suitable for almost any size of Gooty Ornemtnals.
 Alternatively, standard fare like roaches and crickets may also be fed.